phantom-987/Breast-Cancer-Predictor/README.md

 # Breast-Cancer-Predictor
-This project predicts whether the patient is affected or not by using the database.
+This project predicts whether the patient is affected by cancer by the given data